ankushgupta003/templyfy/_posts/2025-11-19-how-to-build-a-one-click-data-cleaning-bot-in-excel-using-vba-fix-dates-salary-messy-data-instantly.md

 ---
 layout: post
-title: How to Build a One-Click Data Cleaning Bot in Excel Using VBA (Fix Dates, Salary & Messy Data Instantly)
+title: How to Build a One-Click Data Cleaning Bot in Excel Using VBA
 image: /images/blog/blog7.webp
 date: 2025-11-19T18:56:00.000+05:30
 categories: